Last revision: November 19, 2022.

 Richard B. Johnson/Royal Ontario Museum.The Archaeology of the Serpent Mounds Site.
 1968.
 (Click on the title to access the text.)

-The Internet Archive site has a copy of the thorough and detailed examination of the Serpent Mounds sites conducted over a five-year period in the late 1950s by a Royal Ontario Museum/University of Toronto team led by Richard Johnson.
+The Internet Archive site has a copy of the thorough and detailed examination of the Serpent Mounds sites conducted over five years in the late 1950s by a Royal Ontario Museum/University of Toronto team led by Richard Johnson.
 In 2012 the ROM funded the inclusion of the digital version of the text in the Archives.
-The 150-page book includes at least 100 photos of stone, bone, and metal artifacts dug up, as well as of the skeletal remains of some sixty humans interred at what was essentially a burial site.
+The 150-page book includes at least 100 photos of stone, bone, and metal artifacts dug up and the skeletal remains of some sixty humans interred at what was essentially a burial site.
 Such an excavation would likely not happen in these more sensitive times.

 Serpent Mounds Provincial Park Management Plan. a document released by the Ontario Government’s Ministry of Natural Resources in 1985.
 Click on the title to access the report.
-It provides some background to the history of the site and includes some useful sketches.
+It provides background to the site’s history and includes some useful sketches.

 Walter Kenyon.
 Mounds of Sacred Earth: Burial Mounds of Ontario.
 [Click on the book cover to access a pdf copy of the book.]